-If your use of a copyright-protected work is not covered by an existing licence or an exception in the Copyright Act, you have the option of seeking permission directly from the copyright owner.
-Usually, the creator of a work is the first copyright owner of that work.
-However, ownership of copyright may be transferred to another individual or entity (e.g., to a publisher).
+If your use of a copyright-protected work is not covered by an existing licence or an educational exception in the Copyright Act, you have the option of seeking permission directly from the copyright owner.
+The creator of a work is generally the initial copyright owner of that work.
+However, copyright ownership can be transferred to another individual or entity (for example, to a publisher).

-If there is no online form, the next step is to search for the work on the Copyright Clearance Center’s (CCC) website.
-The CCC is an American copyright collective that can provide licences for in-print and out-of-print books, journals, newspapers, magazines, movies, television shows, images, blogs and e-books.
-The search box is in the top-right corner of the CCC home page.
-For assistance using the CCC website to request copyright permission, please contact the Copyright Coordinator.
+Another option is to search for the work on the Copyright Clearance Center’s (CCC) website.
+The CCC is an American copyright collective that can provide licences for some works, primarily written material and images from scholarly publications.
+For assistance using the CCC website to request copyright permission, please contact the copyright coordinator.

 The permission process can be fairly long (six to eight weeks, on average), so it is a good idea to send your request well before the material is needed.

-If there is no online form and the materials is not part of the CCC’s repertoire, the next step is to contact the publisher in writing (i.e., e-mail) outlining how you would like to use the material.
-Information to include in your e-mail request may include:
+If there is no online form and the material is not part of the CCC’s repertoire, you can contact the rightsholder in writing (for example, e-mail) outlining how you would like to use the material.
+Providing clear details in your permission request about how you would like to use the material may make the process of obtaining permissions more quick and straightforward.
+We recommend including the following information in your request:

 - purpose of use (education, re-publication, display, etc.);